Washington DC's Hardest Hit Program: HomeSaver

 How the HomeSaver Program Works

 Assistance is provided in the form of a loan that is forgiven at 20% per year.
-At the end of five years, the loan is balance will be zero.
-You only need to repay the loan if you sell or refinance during the five-year forgiveness period and there are sufficient equity proceeds available.
+In year six, the loan balance will be zero and the lien removed.
+You need to repay the loan only if you sell or refinance during the forgiveness period and there are sufficient equity proceeds available.

-To be eligible for the HomeSaver program, you must meet all of the below criteria.
+To be eligible for the program, you must meet all of the below criteria.